0simp/AviaPlugins/README.md

 All my plugins for [Avia client](https://github.com/AvaLilac/for-desktop)

-Plugins marked as (REDUNDANT) are no longer needed because their fucntionality exists in either normal stoat or avia and will therefore not receive updates
+Plugins marked as (REDUNDANT) are no longer needed because their functionality exists in either normal stoat or avia and will therefore not receive updates

 Plugins marked as (DISCONTINUED) will no longer recieve updates, either because they have been replaced by something else or because I can't be bothered